Check Deep Security as a Service pricing and billing on AWS Marketplace

-For more information on how to check the current number of billed protection hours, see Check your costs and usage on the AWS Marketplace.
+For more information on how to check the current number of billed protection hours, see Check Deep Security as a Service billing and usage in AWS Marketplace.

 When a computer is considered to be protected by Deep Security as a Service depends on where the instance is hosted.